LQG-EPFL/analysis_plot_panel/docs/index.md

 ![](Quick2DPlot.PNG)`Quick2DPlot`s are the similar to `Quick1DPlot`s.
 The difference is that they plot a single-valued result as a function of two other single-valued results.

-# How to make a custom plot?
+# Make a Custom Plot

 Each plot is made up of two parts, the Plot Widget and the Data Extractor.
 The Plot Widget specifies how the results are shown and the Data Extractors specify how the results are extracted from the h5 files.
 The usual template class `AnalysisPlot` (found in `__init__.py` file) consists of tree parts, the actual plot, a table to show single valued data (like atom numbers) and a title/warning field.
 For the plots the pyqtgraph library is used.
 In the following, I will go through the steps to make a new plot.
 I will explain this on the example of the `SpectrumPlot`that can be found in the `user_plots.py` file.